kernelkit/infix/doc/testing.md

 Several technologies are leveraged to accomplish this:

-- **Containers**: The entire execution is optionally done inside a standardized container environment, using either `podman` or `docker`.
+- **Containers**: The entire execution is optionally done inside a standardized `docker` container environment.
 This ensures that the software needed to run the test suite is always available, no matter which distribution the user is running on their machine.

 - **Python Virtual Environments**: To make sure that the expected versions of all Python packages are available, the execution is